 How to make tomatillo salsa verde at home?

 Homemade roasted tomatillo salsa is easy to make and loaded with fresh ingredients!
-Only 8 ingredients and 10 minutes of prep is required to make this Mexican staple!
+Only 7 ingredients and 10 minutes of prep stand between you and this Mexican condiment staple!

 - Roast the tomatillos and peppers (optional).
 Preheat grill to medium-high or oven to high broil.
 Toss the tomatillos and peppers with oil.
-Grill or broil until vegetables are charred and tender, about 8-10 minutes.
+Grill or broil until both the chili peppers and the tomatillos are charred and tender, about 8-10 minutes.

-- De-stem and chop tomatillos and peppers.
-Cut the stems off of the peppers and remove seeds.
-Discard.
+- De-stem and chop peppers.
+Cut the stems off of the peppers; remove and discard the seeds.
 Roughly chop the peppers and transfer to a food processor.
 Set tomatillos aside.

 - Blend salsa.
 Add the onions and garlic to the food processor.
 Pulse until roughly chopped.
 Add the tomatillos and pulse again.
 Add in the cilantro, lime juice and agave (or honey) if using.
 Season to taste with salt and pepper.
 Pulse until the vegetables are broken down, but the salsa is still chunky.

 - Refrigerate (optional).
-For best results, transfer the salsa to an airtight container and place in the refrigerator to allow the flavors to develop for at least 30 minutes.
+For best results, transfer the Salsa Verde Mexican to an airtight container and place in the refrigerator to allow the flavors to develop for at least 30 minutes.
 Enjoy!

 Tips for the best homemade salsa verde

-- When selecting tomatillos, look for ones with the paper-like husk still in tact.
-Tomatillos should be smooth and firm to the touch and green in hue.
+- Use fresh tomatillos!
+When selecting tomatillos to make salsa verde sauce, look for ones with the paper-like husk still in tact.
+Tomatillos should be smooth and firm to the touch; and green in hue.

-- Always adjust recipes to your specific taste.
+- Customize it!
+Treat the recipe as a starting point and adjust the dish to your specific taste – this is especially true with this green tomatillo sauce!
 If you like a thinner salsa, add water to the food processor until desired consistency is achieved.
 If the salsa is too tart for your taste, add agave or honey to taste.

 What does salsa verde taste like?